 Global real estate: Opportunity for income and diversification

-- Real estate is an essential component of diversified portfolios, providing potentially high and stable income, capital appreciation, inflation protection and diversification.
+- Real estate is an essential component of diversified portfolios, providing the potential for income, capital appreciation, inflation protection and diversification.
 Two categories — private real estate and listed real estate investment trusts (REITs) — have differing characteristics and roles in asset allocation.
+(Non-listed REITs pay periodic distributions that may include a return of investor principal.)

 - A global approach can improve the diversification of U.S. real estate portfolios through exposure to divergent and faster growing regions, particularly Asia-Pacific.
-Global private real estate’s large and stable yield premium over stocks and bonds contributed to its attractive returns and low volatility for the 11-year period 2007-2017.
+Global private real estate’s large and stable yield premium over stocks and bonds contributed to its attractive returns and low volatility for the 10-year period 2009-2018.

 Why invest in real estate?

 Real estate is a fundamental building block of investment portfolios, providing ballast against the uncertainty of stock market returns, rising interest rates and inflation.
-At a time when investors are starved for yield, real estate’s dominant characteristic is high income with stability borne of long-term lease contracts.
+At a time when investors are starved for yield, income from long-term lease contracts can be an important component of real estate’s returns.
 Moreover, real estate’s long-term growth potential benefits from megatrends — aging populations, urbanization and rapid development in Asia.
 Still, real estate investments are often misunderstood.
 For example, many investors confuse private real estate and listed REITs — two approaches to real estate exposure with different risk-return characteristics.
 Moreover, many invest only in the U.S., missing more attractive growth opportunities in a global market.
-The content below demonstrates the benefits of a diversified real estate portfolio that includes multiple categories of private real estate, listed REITs and global market exposure.
+This paper demonstrates the benefits of a diversified real estate portfolio that includes multiple categories of private real estate, listed REITs and global market exposure.

 Differences between private real estate and listed REITs